Ovarian tumor

-Ovarian tumors, or ovarian neoplasms, are tumors arising from the ovary.
-They can be benign or malignant (ovarian cancer).
+Ovarian tumors, or ovarian neoplasms, are tumors in the ovary.
+Not all are ovarian cancer.
 They consist of mainly solid tissue, while ovarian cysts contain fluid.

+In 2020, the World Health Organization (WHO) divided ovarian tumours as 90% epithelial, 3% germ cell, and 2% sex cord-stromal types.

 Histopathologic classification

+Tumor of the ovary vary remarkably as they may arise from any of the 3 cell types of the normal ovary.

 Ovarian tumors are classified according to the histology of the tumor, obtained in a pathology report.
 Histology dictates many aspects of clinical treatment, management, and prognosis.